100+ Fundraising Event Ideas for Charities and Nonprofit Organizations

-Whether you’re raising money for the Parent Teacher Organization, extracurricular activities, or other school programs, a school carnival is one fundraising activity that never fails to attract a crowd.
+Whether you’re raising money for the Parent Teacher Organization, extracurricular activities, or other school programs involving in event fundraising, a school carnival is one fundraising activity that never fails to attract a crowd.
 Assign favorite attractions and activities to groups that will relish getting involved.
 The Drama Club would probably love producing a Haunted House.
 Student ambassadors will be a great choice to run the games.
 And the baking and cooking enthusiasts in your classes will add something special to the concessions.

 Keep in mind that although gathering restrictions have been lifted, social distancing requirements may still apply to your school or educational institution.
 Follow all necessary guidelines, but offer plenty of opportunities to have fun!
 After being denied a chance to get together with friends, people will probably flock to your carnival!

 “Read-a-thon” competitions allow students of all grade levels to collect pledges from supporters who will donate based on the number of books they can read within a set period.
 Your school can add extra incentive by offering prizes for students who meet (or exceed) certain reading goals and can even design competitions between classes or grades.
 This is a great way to raise money while also raising literacy!
 Supporters can include not only family and friends, but also local businesses or community members who are passionate about education and supporting young readers.

 This fundraising activity works really well in colleges and universities (although high schools and trade schools can also benefit from them).
 With so many students looking for ways to buy more affordable textbooks for the upcoming semester, getting students to donate their gently used textbooks to your organization will allow you to sell them to incoming students at a reduced price.